KAKAFEI123/DsDTW/ReadMe.md

 ### Citation and Contacts

-Please consider to cite our paper if you find the codes useful.
+Please consider to cite our paper if you find the code useful.

 ```
 @article{jiang2022dsdtw,